The Good, the Bad, and the Sampled: a No-Regret Approach to Safe Online Classification: PRELIMINARIES

 These allow us to define the confidence ellipsoid $\CC_t$ for $\theta\opt$, which is implicitly a function of a confidence parameter $\delta'$, and its radius $B_{t}(\delta')$:

 We omit the dependence of quantities like $B_t$ on the confidence level $\delta'$ when clear from context.
 In the end we will designate $\delta' = \delta/7$ to obtain the desired result via a union bound.
-These confidence intervals \cite{faury2020improved} satisfy the following anytime guarantees: \begin{lemma} [Lemma 12 of \cite{faury2020improved}.]
-For any fixed choice of $\delta'$, let $G_\theta$ be the good event that the confidence intervals defined in \Cref{eq:conf_ellipse_joint} are valid:
+These confidence intervals \citet{faury2020improved} satisfy the following anytime guarantees: \begin{lemma} [Lemma 12 of \citet{faury2020improved}.]
+For any fixed $\delta'$, let $G_\theta$ be the event that the confidence intervals defined in \Cref{eq:conf_ellipse_joint} hold: \looseness=-1

 \end{lemma} Since the number of samples $N_{\theta}^t$ collected to estimate $\CC_t$ is a random variable in our setting, we condition on its value in \Cref{lem:faury_concentration}.